Tiananmen Mothers: Demands

 The group also wants the Chinese government to name the dead, compensate families and punish those responsible.
-The government made a payout of 70,000 yuan for the first time in 2006 to one of the victims families.
+The government made a payout of 70,000 yuan for the first time in 2006 to the family of one of the victims.
 The move was welcomed by Zilin, though she said it was unlikely to indicate a change in the government's position.

 Public appeals

 The Tiananmen Mothers have made many public appeals, challenging the government.
 They protested to the National People's Congress, the Chinese People's Political Consultative Conference, the judiciary and the population.
 The group has also opened up contacts with UN Human Rights Council and foreign media, issuing a video demanding the government reassess Tiananmen.
 On the tenth anniversary, despite memories of the event fading due to strong government censorship, Jiang Qisheng, who had since been released, drafted a letter along with fifteen others appealing for quiet commemoration by lighting candles in cities across China.
 He played a major role in organising the event, posting flyers on lampposts calling on the population to "light a myriad of candles to collectively commemorate the brave spirits of June Fourth" and as a result, several petitions to hold protest were submitted, but were rejected by government authorities.
 Jiang was arrested on shortly before the anniversary; in court on November 1, 1999, he defended himself, maintaining he was exercising freedom of speech and recalling a previous reversal of the government's term "counterrevolutionary" after the Gang of Four and Cultural Revolution.
 He urged the government not to imprison people for expressing their views, "Simply by writing and talking, do I commit such a crime against heaven that I must be put to death?" and his lawyer, Mao Shaoping argued that the group's activities did not amount to "subversion of state power".
 Jiang was charged and released from prison on May 19, 2003.

 Despite Jiang's arrest, Ding remained undeterred.
 On June 4, 1999, the group presented a petition signed by 108 relatives to the Supreme People's Procuratorate, asking for a legal ruling on the deaths of the protestors.
 The petition contained evidence they had collected including testimonies and names of the dead and injured.
 They asserted that they were exercising their political rights, and not engaging in any illegal activities.
 The movement still continues, receiving warnings not to commemorate and undergoing increased surveillance around June 3–4 every year.
 An increasing number of dissidents and former intellectuals from the party, including Hu Yaobang's former secretary and Huang Qi have joined the group, and have been expelled from the establishment as a result.

 In 2009, the organisation urged the government to "break the taboo" surrounding the incident.
 The Tiananmen Mothers website is blocked by internet censors in China.